Ten Thousand Angels

-Ten Thousand Angels is the debut studio album of American country music artist Mindy McCready.
-It was released on April 30, 1996, by BNA Records.
-The album peaked at No. 5 on the US country charts, and producing four chart singles on the country charts.
-The first single, which was the title track, reached No. 6, and was followed by her only No. 1 hit, "Guys Do It All the Time".
-Following this song was "Maybe He'll Notice Her Now", which featured backing vocals from Richie McDonald, the lead singer of the band Lonestar.
-This song peaked at No. 18.
+Ten Thousand Angels is the debut studio album by American country music artist Mindy McCready, released on April 30, 1996, by BNA Records.
+The album peaked at No. 5 on the US Billboard Top Country Albums chart, and produced four singles on the Billboard Hot Country Songs chart.
+The first single, which was the title track, reached No. 6, and was followed by McCready's only No. 1 hit, "Guys Do It All the Time".
+Following this single was "Maybe He'll Notice Her Now", featuring backing vocals from Richie McDonald, the lead singer of the band Lonestar.
+This peaked at No. 18.
 "A Girl's Gotta Do (What a Girl's Gotta Do)" was the final single, reaching No. 4 in 1997.